 In this paper we evaluate a simplified version of the second Southern Bluefin Tuna MP (SBT2) that modifies quotas to reach a predefined target catch level.
 The published rule derives target catches from an equation with parameters tuned to the specific SBT simulations, and involves both filtering of the two MP input indices via a two-stage relative abundance population model and both trend and target characteristics(CCSBT, 2011).
 In order to make the rule operate in this simulation framework we assumed that the target catch was MSY.
 To simulate imperfect knowledge in MSY as the target catch level we added bias to the true simulated MSY level.
 In this way we evaluated a more general version of the SBT2 MP.

 Table 3.
 The equations of the tuned management procedures.
-Q is a quota recommendation, C is a total annual catch observation, B is an absolute annual biomass estimate, I is an annual relative abundance index or catch rate (CPUE) observation, R is an estimate of recruitment strength, y* refers to the first year in which the MP was implemented, nt is the number of length observations in a particular year t, Lobs is a length observation of a caught fish and MSY is Maximum Sustainable Yield (though this is not know perfectly).
+Q is a quota recommendation, C is a total annual catch observation, B is an absolute annual biomass estimate, I is an annual relative abundance index or catch rate (CPUE) observation, R is an estimate of recruitment strength, y* refers to the first year in which the MP was implemented, nt is the number of length observations in a particular year t, Lobs is a length observation of a caught fish and MSY is Maximum Sustainable Yield (though this is not known perfectly).